-The past few years have seen rapid growth in the API economy.
 The boom in the development of interconnected hardware, artificial intelligence and other impressive pieces of technology bear testament to how vital APIs are, and how much more important they will become in the near future.

 In the past, API design was typically consumer-centric, which meant it only came after a company had already developed a data-rich application and then decided to provide a way for all the data to be accessed by developers through an API.
 However, in the past few years there has been a gradual shift in the approach companies use in mobile and web development with more and more companies opting for what is called an API-first software development strategy, which has a lot of advantages and potential benefits.
 First, let’s delve into what API-first software development is before discussing the reasons why trying it out is important.

 What is API-first software development?

 Many companies used to consider building an API for their website, web apps or mobile apps as a side project for third-party developers or for the purpose of integration.
 In most cases, the API and the app were considered two separate channels.
 However, those companies soon realized that approach resulted in a poorly tested and badly put together artificial API.
 To curb this problem, a better approach was developed to build the web or mobile app on top of the API which is built first.
 By doing this, you end up with a more versatile and well-built API, which can then be used as a framework for a more practical and developer-friendly application.

 Basically, API-first software development means building an API based on the developer’s interests first before building the project on top of it.
 An API-first approach is applicable for website development, mobile, and web applications as well as SaaS software.
 The strategy not only helps you save a lot of time and effort on your project, but also lays a solid foundation on which others can build.